Synonym(s)

 - Kerk N et al (2013) Livedoid vasculopathy - athrombotic disease.
 Vasa 42: 317-322

-- Kreuter A et al (2004) Pulsed intravenous immunoglobulin therapy in livedoid vasculitis.: an open trial evaluating 9 consecutive patients.
+- Kreuter A et al. (2004) Pulsed intravenous immunoglobulin therapy in livedoid vasculitis.: an open trial evaluating 9 consecutive patients.
 J Am Acad Dermatol 51:574-579

-- Micieli R et al (2018) Treatment for livedoid vasculopathy: a systematic review.
+- Micieli R et al. (2018) Treatment for Livedoid Vasculopathy: A Systematic Review.
 JAMA Dermatol 154:193-202.

-- Monshi B et al (2014) Efficacy of intravenous immunoglobulins in livedoid vasculopathy: long-term follow-up of 11 patients.
+- Monshi B et al. (2014) Efficacy of intravenous immunoglobulins in livedoid vasculopathy: long-term follow-up of 11 patients.
 J Am Acad Dermatol 71:738-744

-- Muller CSL et al (2016) Diagnostic and histologic features of cutaneous vasculitides/vasculopathies.
+- Müller CSL et al. (2016) Diagnostic and histologic features of cutaneous vasculitides/vasculopathies.
 Act Dermatol 42: 286-301

 - O'Leary PA, Montgomery H, Brunsting LA (1944) Livedo reticularis: recurrent ulcerations of the ankles in the summer.
 Arch Dermat Syph 50: 213